 Please refer to our DISCLOSURE STATEMENT.

 I love pairing up books and movies with some good homeschool lesson plans, don’t you?
 Reading a book and then watching the movie as a homeschooling project allows us to discuss the differences and similarities (and which one we liked better).
-We plan on doing this with the movie Wonder.
+We plan on doing this with the Wonder movie and then using some awesome Wonder lesson plans and activities.

 Wonder is a children’s novel by RJ Palacio.
-It is about a boy named Auggie Pullman, “an ordinary boy with an extraordinary face.”
+(Isn’t that Wonder book cover fantastic?)
+The lead character in Wonder, Auggie Pullman, is “an ordinary boy with an extraordinary face.”

 Auggie is born with a rare condition called mandibulofacial dysostosis, or Treacher Collins Syndrome.
 The distorted facial features prevented Auggie from attending traditional school and he has been homeschooled.
 But, in fifth grade, Auggie enrolls in traditional school.